Binance Market Update (2022-08-24)

 Binance

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BLZ, AVA, and UNFI, up by 30%, 24%, and 16%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include TORN, BLZ, and AVA, up by 25%, 22%, and 21%, respectively.

 Top stories of the day: